Remod-org/NextGenPVE/README.md

 Uses ZoneManager/LiteZones, Friends, Clans, RustIO, HumanNPC

 ### Overview
-NextGenPVE is a new plugin and not a fork of TruePVE, et al.  It includes an integrated GUI for ruleset management.
+NextGenPVE is a new plugin and not a fork of TruePVE, et al.  It includes an integrated GUI for ruleset and entity management.

 NextGenPVE is organized into entity collections, rules that use those collections, and rulesets that include a set of rules.